reasonml/ReasonNativeProject/README.md

 npm run test
 ```

+If you are running as `root` already (you probably aren't) then invoke `npm
+install --unsafe-perm` instead.

 ### What's happening
 - `npm install` will download and install all your dependencies, and run the